Essendon Airport (band): 2003–present: Reformations

 In 2003, a compilation CD was released via Chapter Music entitled Sonic Investigations of The Trivial, comprising live and studio recordings of the duo from 1978-1980.
 Following this release Essendon Airport have given occasional performances in their original duo guise.
 They perform their original music having painstakingly transferred the drum machine sounds from old tapes onto computer and have also added some new pieces.
 Graham Lee (ex-The Triffids) has been accompanying them on pedal-steel guitar.
 In 2011 Chapter Music reissued Palimpsest as a 2× CD with additional live tracks, and a four-piece version with Chesworth, Fletcher and Goodge were joined by Phil Bywater to perform live in support of the release.
 Bywater stood in for original saxophonist Ian Cox.

 In September 2022, the group released the double-A 7" single "Agua Por Favor"/"Ten Thousand Steps", featuring vocalist Anne Cessna, and artwork by Paul Fletcher.
+In October 2025, the group released their second studio album, MOR, as a limited edition vinyl release.
+The album revisits early material from the Sonic Investigations era with an expanded line-up of musicians, and also features one newly written song, "Malibu".